microsoft/BotBuilder-Samples/README.md

 If you need samples for the Bot Framework _V3_ SDK, go [here](https://github.com/Microsoft/BotBuilder-Samples/tree/v3-sdk-samples).

 ## Samples list
-Samples are organized into groups and designed to illustrate task-focused samples in C# and JS to help you build great bots!
+Samples are designed to illustrate scenarios you'll need to implement to build great bots!
 To use the samples clone our GitHub repository using Git.

 ```bash
     git clone https://github.com/Microsoft/BotBuilder-Samples.git